Rishabh-Tripathy/Rishabh-Tripathy/README.md

 # 👋 Hi, I'm [Your Name]
 ### Aspiring Full-Stack AI Engineer | Open Source Enthusiast | GSoC 2027 Candidate

-I am currently on a dedicated **18-month sprint** to master the intersection of high-performance logic (C++) and scalable AI systems (Next.js & Python).
-My goal is to contribute to world-class open-source projects and build intelligent software that scales.

 ---